rimnadze/JavaCom/README.md

 JavaCom
 =======

-JavaCom is a two peace of libraries for Windows Java users to communicate to serial COM.
+JavaCom is a two piece of libraries for Windows Java users to communicate to serial COM.
 As I could not find alternative, I wrote new.
 (There was RX TX, but it is outdated and no sources are not available at this moment.)
 JavaCom is in-house written in Ministry Of Internal Affairs of Georgia